abhipdgupta/try-util-java/README.md

 ### Creating a `Try`

-Use `Try.of()` to wrap a computation that might throw an exception.
+Use `Try.of()` to wrap a computation that might throw an unchecked  exception.

 ```java
 // Success case